rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 ## Additional Notes

-To use the Gojek app in smartphone (Android/IOS app), you should add additional configurations to ensure that your app will be able to redirect the customers to use GoPay deeplink.
+If GoPay Deeplink is being used on smartphone application (Android/iOS app), you need to add additional configurations to ensure that your app will be able to redirect customer to Gojek app.
 Please make sure that the WebView allow opening `gojek://` deeplink protocol.

 <!-- tabs:start -->

 #### **Android**

-If you are using WebView on an Android device, make sure that it allows opening `gojek://` deeplink protocol.
-Please modify your WebView `shouldOverrideUrlLoading` functions as follows:
+On **Android** if using WebView, please make sure that the WebView allows opening `gojek://` deeplink protocol.
+You need to modify your web view `shouldOverrideUrlLoading` functions as follows:

 ```java
  @Override